 Running parallel to the cliffs, inland, this area of farmland had been intensively farmed for many decades.
 Since the acquisition, we have been working hard to reverse the effects of farming, which had depleted the land of wildlife.
 This work has connected the existing chalk grassland on top of the cliffs, bringing the two areas together, making a rich and varied habitat for a variety of species.

-In the summer of 2020, aided by a wet winter in 2019, an explosion of colour, including a sea of red poppies, burst to life on the Cliffs.
-Other pants now growing include common vetch, bird’s-foot trefoil, crimson clover, yellow rattle, lady’s bedstraw, ox-eye daisy, meadow buttercup and self heal.
+In the summer of 2020, aided by a wet winter in 2019, an explosion of colour, including a sea of red poppies, burst to life on the cliffs.
+Other plants now growing include common vetch, bird’s-foot trefoil, crimson clover, yellow rattle, lady’s bedstraw, ox-eye daisy, meadow buttercup and vipers bugloss.

 Erosion and Cliff falls

 Exposed to the wear and tear of the elements and battered by storm waves, year by year the cliff line is slowly retreating.
 By and large this retreat is barely noticeable at about 1cm a year, but occasionally great chunks can be lost in a sudden cliff fall.

 In February 1799 Thomas Pattenden describes such a cliff fall as he writes:

 " a bank of chalk and earth had fell down by the frost and thaw"

 We use Exmoor ponies to perform the traditional role of grazing animals that encourages biodiversity and the species that grow here.

 The short downland turf has been created by millennia of grazing, dating right back to the time of wild cattle and ponies that were here at the end of the last ice age.